Wilfred/wilfred.github.com/_posts/2011-01-22-building-a-next-generation-esperanto-web-dictionary.markdown

 out the components.

 To remove the ending, I needed to build a stemmer.
-In the case of _plidolĉigi_ I want to separate it into '_plidolĉ-'_, its compound stem and '_-i'_, the ending.
+In the case of _plidolĉigi_ I want to separate it into '_plidolĉ-_', its compound stem and '_-i_', the ending.
 There is a wealth of research out there on stemming but Esperanto has so few irregularities that I could simply write a short blacklist for each word ending.